vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/groups/Correia_Lab/README.md

 Among the different output of MaSIF, two scores are relevant :

 Descriptor distance score is a score that evaluates the complementary of two interacting patches.
+The function is :

+score = i=0n1/di

-The function is :score = i=0n1/di where i is a pair of interacting points of the interface and d the descriptor distance between these points.
+where i is a pair of interacting points of the interface and d the descriptor distance between these points.
 The smaller is the distance between complementary descriptors, the more complementarity and the higher is the score.

 Neural network alignment score is a complex function that computes a score between 0 (bad alignment between patches) and 1 (good alignment).
 This function is computed based on the 3D Euclidean distance, the MaSIF fingerprint/descriptor distance and the product of the normals between correspondences.nn12 and nn0129 stands for two different neural networks.